Categories

 How Much?

 I have never had enough organic material and I don’t really know any organic gardener who has.
-But lets say you are one of those who has all the organic material you want.
-The organic matter it turns to is a storage pool of nutrients in the soil.
-Whatever the plants cannot use, will be there for next time.
-If you have this situation, consider yourself very fortunate.
+If you have – consider yourself very fortunate.
 You’ll have one of the best gardens.

 Diversity